This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 CHINESE NEW YEAR FESTIVAL IN HILO

-The air is still hazy from the Volcano in Hilo,
+The air is hazy from the Volcano in Hilo,

 Hazy Hilo Day